adamgross42/FTMS-rower/docs/PoC.md

 </video>
 ```
 So we have our training video embedded now, but we have to hit play ourselfes and it does not adjust its playback speed according to our training yet.
 So first, let's find out if we can start/pause/stop the video with our exercise.
 To do that, first I have to find out how to control the video.js from code.
 Then I have to find something in our training data, to figure out if training has startet, paused or stopped.
 For the first step, I figured out, to trigger play/pause/stop I should use the value for "Instantaneous Pace".
 It is 0 before training has started, is also 0 when paused and 0 too when training has stopped.
-So a good starting point, but to figure out the difference for pause/stop, I will need to have a closer look later.
+I just modified the following code:
 ```
 if (typeof data['Instantaneous Pace'] != "undefined") {
 	document.querySelector('#pace').textContent = data['Instantaneous Pace'];